Finiteness of 3D higher spin gravity Landscape: Conclusion and comments

 \section{Conclusion and comments}

-Throughout this work, we aimed to assess the three dimensional topological gravity from the perspective of the Swampland conjectures particularly the upper bound on the number of massless modes.
+Throughout this work, we aimed to assess the three dimensional topological gravity from the perspective of Swampland conjectures particularly the finiteness constrain.
 At first, we presented the Chern-Simons formulation of the three dimensional anti de Sitter gravity with the $sl\left( 2,\mathbb{R}\right) $ algebra.
 Then, we proceeded by deriving the extended asymptotic symmetry algebra and showed the holographic duality between the bulk AdS$_{3}$ and the boundary CFT$_{2}$.
 When generalising the $sl(2)$ algebra to describe higher spin theories via the principal embedding of $sl(2)$, we proposed a classification of these new symmetries using split real forms of Lie algebras to form the AdS$_{3}$ Landscape.

-We later checked for the validity of the BNMM constraint for topological gravity in the three dimensional case by deriving the bound on the rank of Landscape theories gauge symmetries and studied the implications on the highest spin of HS theories by taking advantage of the connection between the spin and the rank of the theory.
-Finally, we provided further arguments from litterature by comparing the Swampland constraint with the gravitational exclusion principle and showed how the correspondence between these two bounds lead to constrain the CS level\textrm{\ k}.

-As a continuation of this work, we would like to check for the validity of the bound on the rank when the theory is supersymmetrized, especially for the three dimensional supergravity case based on superalgebras.
+We later checked for the validity of the finiteness constraint for topological gravity in the three dimensional case by deriving the bound on the rank of Landscape gauge symmetries and studied the implications on the highest spin of HS theories by taking advantage of the connection between the spin and the rank of the theory.
+Finally, we intersected the finiteness conjecture with the AdS distance conjecture to further refine the bound and provided further arguments from Literature by comparing the Swampland constraint with the gravitational exclusion principle and showed how the correspondence between these two bounds lead to constrain the CS level\textrm{\ k}.
+An interesting inquiry one can ponder upon next, is how the finiteness conjecture tackles the infinite higher spin theories.
+These are AdS$_{3}$ higher spin theories formulated via Chern-Simons actions each based on a copy of a one-parameter Lie algebra $hs[\mu ]\oplus hs[\mu ]$ such that for $ \mu =N$, this symmetry reduces to the regular $sl(N)\oplus \ sl(N)$ with a finite number of higher spin gauge fields \cite{ihs1}.
+With this description, one can envision these theories as an extension of the finite $ sl(N)$ models for non-integer $N$.
+As proved in \cite{ihs2, ihs3}, these bulk AdS$_{3}$ theories are dual to the $W_{\infty }[\mu ]$ algebra with conformal spin currents $W^{\left( s\right) }$ where $s$ is unbounded, meaning that $s=2,3,..$.
+And similarly to the bulk reduction, for $\mu =N$ the $W_{\infty }[\mu ]$ algebra is reduced to the $W_{N}$ algebra, the conformal dual to the $sl(N)$ algebra.
+Furthermore in \cite{ihs1}, it was shown that the $W_{\infty }[\mu ]$ algebra is isomorphic to the $W_{N,k}$ minimal models such that: